 The Company measures the cost of employee and non-employee services received in exchange for equity awards based on the grant-date fair value of the award recognized generally as an expense (i) on a straight-line basis over the requisite service period for those awards whose vesting is based upon a service condition, and (ii) on an accelerated method for awards whose vesting is based upon a performance condition, but only to the extent it is probable that the performance condition will be met.

-Stock-based compensation is estimated at the date of grant based on the award's fair value for equity classified awards and upon final measurement date for liability classified awards and forfeitures are recorded in the period in which they occur.
-The Company estimates the fair value of stock options using the Black-Scholes-Merton ("BSM"), option-pricing model, which requires the use of estimates.
+Stock-based compensation is estimated (i) at the date of grant based on the award's fair value for equity classified awards and (ii) final measurement date for liability classified awards.
+Forfeitures are recorded in the period in which they occur.

-The BSM option-pricing model requires the input of subjective assumptions, including the risk-free interest rate, the fair value of the underlying common stock, the expected dividend yield of the Company's common stock, the expected volatility of the price of the Company's common stock, and the expected term of the option.
+The Company estimates the fair value of stock options using the Black-Scholes-Merton option-pricing model, which requires the use of estimates and subjective assumptions, including the risk-free interest rate, the fair value of the underlying common stock, the expected dividend yield of the Company's common stock, the expected volatility of the price of the Company's common stock, and the expected term of the option.
 These estimates involve inherent uncertainties and the application of management's judgment.
 If factors change and different assumptions are used, the Company's stock-based compensation expense could be materially different in the future.